Skip to content

 Are you aware of the Foreign Corrupt Practice Act, prohibiting the exchange of anything for the purpose of securing an improper business advantage?

-- Under no circumstances may Harvard faculty, staff and students offer bribes, “payoffs” or “kick-backs” in attempts to influence officials of foreign governments or institutions.
+- Under no circumstances may UW-Madison faculty, staff and students offer bribes, “payoffs” or “kick-backs” in attempts to influence officials of foreign governments or institutions.
 Offering bribes, emoluments or remuneration in any form to an official of another government to influence them to do what they may not otherwise do is illegal under the laws of the United States and other nations.
-If approached by an official soliciting a bribe, Harvard faculty, staff and students should politely decline; if pressed and if, for example, personal safety is at issue, then they should exercise good judgment, immediately reporting to school and University officials the circumstances of the solicitation and any payment
+If approached by an official soliciting a bribe, UW-Madison faculty, staff and students should politely decline; if pressed and if, for example, personal safety is at issue, then they should exercise good judgment, immediately reporting to school and University officials the circumstances of the solicitation and any payment